smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 We risk saturation if

-1. the fault current is higher than 20 times rated current or
+1. The fault current is higher than 20 times rated current OR
-2. the connected burden is higher than standard.
+2. The connected burden is higher than standard

 This gives the following rule of thumbs:

-- max fault current <100A max on secondary
+- Limit max fault current <100A max on secondary
-- $I_f \cdot Z_b$ < half the voltage rating of the CT.
-This allows for DC offset and remanence flux ($I_f$ is maximum symmetrical fault current).
+- Limit $$I_f \cdot Z_b$$ < half the voltage rating of the CT.
+This allows for DC offset and remanence flux ($$I_f$$ is maximum symmetrical fault current)

 ## CT Ratings, Classes and Other Types